MarianSlassi/future_sales_prediction/README.md

 This is a simple librarary to transofrm data, train model, and make predictions.
+This library have been vreated to run a competition code remotely.
+Competition: https://www.kaggle.com/competitions/competitive-data-science-predict-future-sales
 ----
 If you are using collab or kaggle notebook, please import this package as:
 ---